danielrspereira/Monitor-Internet-Speed/README.md

-# Monitor Internet Connection Speed
+# Monitor the Internet Connection Speed

-This repository contains a Python application to monitor the download and upload speed every 3 minutes
+This repository contains a Python application to monitor the download and upload speed every 3 minutes.

 1) OBJECTIVE